books by Ed

 So many wonderful memories, and lessons, from Americans who survived the challenging years of the 1930's

-They Never Threw Anything Away contains memories by 22 Americans, each from different parts of the U.S. including Dust Bowl survivors; Anabaptists in northen Indiana; a 9-year daughter of Greek immigrants who was placed in a sanitarium due to tuberculosis, but later became a highly successful restauranteur and friend of movie stars; a barnstorming aviator in Seattle, nursing students from poverty-stricken regions of Kentucky; a Black man who tolied in a turpentine forest in southern Georgia, a socialite whose famous grandfather took her on a steamship to Panama where he had literally built the canal...and many more incredible stories....
+Contains memories by 22 Americans, each from different parts of the U.S. including Dust Bowl survivors; Anabaptists in northen Indiana; a 9-year daughter of Greek immigrants who was placed in a sanitarium due to tuberculosis, but later became a highly successful restauranteur and friend of movie stars; a barnstorming aviator in Seattle, nursing students from poverty-stricken regions of Kentucky; a Black man who tolied in a turpentine forest in southern Georgia, a socialite whose famous grandfather took her on a steamship to Panama where he had literally built the canal...and many more incredible stories....

 The Country School Teacher